 Our immune systems are designed to protect us from pathogens and other foreign particles that may do us harm.
 Upon sensing an intrusion, the body sends specialized cells that can fight and kill the offending particle by inducing the inflammation response.
 Normally, the immune response is appropriate to the threat.

 The allergic response, however, is an overreaction by the immune system, normally in response to something that is not particularly harmful, such as dust or pollen.
 People can also develop allergies to particular foods, which can cause a severe allergic reaction upon ingestion.
-The incidence of food allergies has increased dramatically over the years, and it is estimated that up to 20% of the population have adverse reactions to foods.
 This is a true IgE mediated food allergy and these foods have usually been identified and are being avoided by the individual.

 Symptoms can range from mildly uncomfortable to severe and may include:

 - Rashes, including eczema and hives

 - Bowel habits, including diarrhea or constipation

 Delayed food sensitivity or intolerance can lead to fatigue, fibromyalgia, brain fog, unexplained aches and pains among other symptoms.